Wave Front Sets of Reductive Lie Group Representations II: On Integrals of Characters and Contours

 Harish-Chandra proved that his invariant integral map is continuous (see Theorem 3 of \cite{HC57}).
 Fix norms, both written $|\cdot|$, on the finite dimensional vector spaces $i\mathfrak{h}^*$ and $i\mathfrak{m}^*$.
 Harish-Chandra showed that there exists $l\in \mathbb{N}$ and a constant $b>0$ for which we have the estimate

 This estimate follows from (the stronger estimate in) Lemma 7 on page 203 of \cite{HC57} (note that the constant $q$ in that Lemma can be chosen to be at least as large as one by the proof of Lemma 5 of \cite{HC57}).
 Further, by Lemma 22 on page 576 of \cite{HC64}, the function $\psi_{\varphi}$ extends to a smooth function on the closure of each Weyl chamber in $\mathfrak{h}^*$; the above bound extends to these values of Harish-Chandra's invariant integral by continuity.
-By \cite{Ro80}, \cite{Ro82}, for every map
+It follows from Supplement A and Supplement C on page 218 of \cite{Ro82} that for every map

 with $\varphi\in \mathcal{S}(i\mathfrak{m}_1^*)$, there exists a closed Weyl chamber $i(\mathfrak{h}_1)^*_+\subset i\mathfrak{h}_1^*$ and (a possibly singular) $\lambda_0\in i(\mathfrak{h}_1)^*_+$ for which this map can be written as It follows that we have a uniform bound on $|\langle \mathcal{O}_{D(\Lambda_1)}^{M_1},\varphi\rangle|$ over all $\Lambda_1$.